CHAPTER 21: Second Coming

 “Money is tight for Alex and me,” she continued.
 “Our public schools are bad.
 So we have to send our kids to private school.
 You heard what Max just said.
 His nephew would rather live by himself, away from his family rather than go to the public schools here.”

-Staring at the table, she whispered, ”Alex got a contract to paint Jim Sichet and his family.
+Staring at the table, she whispered, ”Alex then got a contract to paint Jim Sichet and his family.
 It paid well.”

 “I do some business with Jim,” Kochanski said.

-Cautious green eyes now held his.
+Cautious eyes now held his.
 “I’m going to tell you about the first time I met Jim.
 Alex had already been to his home a few times to take photos of the family.
 Then he did a pastel study from which to paint their portrait.

 “Alex asked me to go to Jim’s office to show him the sketch.
 He stressed to me: dress well, be polite and respectful and most importantly, please be punctual.”